AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/airtable-modules.md

 #### Create a Record

-This action module `creates a new record`.
+This action module creates a new record.

 You specify the data you want in the record and where you want it to be stored.

 The module returns any standard fields associated with the record, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.